vaelixbank/vaelix-api/docs/API_KEYS_README.md

 - **Never expose API secrets** in client-side code or logs
 - **Rotate keys regularly** for security
 - **Use server keys only for server-to-server** communications
+- **Use database keys only for direct database access** and data operations
 - **Set expiration dates** for temporary access
-- API secrets are hashed and stored securely in the database
+- API secrets are encrypted with AES256-GCM and stored securely in the database
 - Failed authentication attempts are logged for security monitoring
+- The encryption key is stored as an environment variable and never in the database

 ## Database Migration